 Unzip the top and drop in whatever you need – from a wallet and keys to your phone and a journal or even some snacks for the day.
 Zip closed and fold it down to size.
 Because the top fold position is flexible, you can fill ‘er up full or go light duty.
 We used a great Coats metal jeans zipper, which added a nice little bit of heft against the softness of the cotton fabric.
 It’s a great example of how delightful it can be to mix different textures.
 The zipper also looked good with the antique brass D-rings that hold the shoulder strap.

 We originally used two prints from the Nature’s Palette collection by Marjolein Bastin for FreeSpirit Fabrics, which is no long readily available.
-We found three new combinations at Fat Quarter Shop that have the same pretty floral feel.
-Click on a swatch for more detail.
+But, as an all-quilting-cotton project, your fabric choices are endless and updated each season.

 As mentioned above, when folded up, the purse is approximately 9″ x 9″; folded down, it becomes just 6″ x 9″.
 The shoulder strap is ¾” by about 38″ long.
 You can carry the bag over your shoulder or knot it halfway and use it as a handbag.